-After fifteen years of radio silence that felt more like a prison sentence for the Midwest punk scene, The Arrivals have finally dropped Payload, and it hits with the subtle grace of a brick through a boardroom window.
+After fifteen years of radio silence that felt more like a prison sentence for the Midwest punk scene, The Arrivals have finally dropped ‘Payload‘, and it hits with the subtle grace of a brick through your apartment window.
 Released on Recess Records, this isn’t just a nostalgia trip for aging scenesters; it’s a snarling, sophisticated evolution of their “rustbelt realism.”
-From the album’s start with “When It’s Gone” to “Drill Baby Drill” to “Sounds of Bombs” or even “Love Is Easy” once again proves that Isaac Thotz and Dave Merriman haven’t lost their ability to lace working-class bile with the kind of melodic hooks that stick to your ribs.
 The production is gritty enough to feel authentic but sharp enough to let those Kinks-meets-Dillinger-Four harmonies cut through the noise, tackling the rot of the American meritocracy with a “we told you so” grin that’s as infectious as it is cynical.

 Links to check out: